Uttaradit

 What's the place like for nightlife, eating out etc?

 There are quite a few watering holes around town plus a disco connected to one of the town's main hotels.
 There are a few places around town where you can get a western food fix.
 Plus like every other town in Thailand, there is the usual KFC and a Pizza company.
 There is also a French cafe in town.
-However, there are so many great places to buy fresh ingredients so why bother going out when you can eat at home!
+However, there are so many great places to buy fresh ingredients.
+Why bother going out when you can prepare and eat meals at home!

 How much to rent a house or basic apartment?